iriusrisk/OpenThreatModel/README.md

 <tr>
 <td>parent</td>
 <td><a href="#parent-object">Parent object</a></td>
-<td><b>REQUIRED</b> Element in which this component is currently enclosed.
-It can be either a trust zone or another
+<td><b>REQUIRED</b> This object describes the parent element in which this component is currently enclosed.
+It contains the unique identifier and the type of the parent element.

-component.
-It should contain an attribute name stating the component type to avoid ambiguity.
+<br /> A component must have just <b>one parent</b>: another component or a trust zone.<br/>
-<br/>A component must have just <b>one parent</b>: another component or a trust zone.
+<br /> The type of a the parent could be component or trust zone.<br/>

 </td>
 <td></td>
 </tr>